lmaciejak/Rekindle/README.md

 Using react-autosuggest, users can search for their friends and proceed to their profile pages.
 As users type a friend's name, with each keystroke, the results are updated.

 ![Alt text](./assets/rekindle-search.gif?raw=true "Live Search")

+### The Future of Rekindle

+* Creating hangout pages where users can finalize hangout information.
+* Suggestions on events happening in your area based on the times during which you are available.